Conelike radiant structures: Introduction

 Further computation shows that (whatever is $\ep$), $H = F\left(\beta \tensor \beta - \rho^{\ast}(P)\right) = F(\hnabla \be + 2\be \tensor \be)$, and that $\nabla P = 0$.
 Hence $\nabla$ is the Levi-Civita connection of the projectively flat constant sectional curvature $\ep$ metric $-\ep P$.
 Note that $\nabla$ is projectively equivalent to the flat Euclidean connection $D$ and that $\ep P(\pxi, \pxj) = u^{-1}Ddu(\pxi, \pxj)$.

 Other choices of $u$ or $F$ solving \eqref{affinespheres} yield more interesting geometries.
-A more interesting example, for which $g_{ij}$ has indefinite signature is given by
+A more interesting example, for which $g_{ij}$ has indefinite signature is given by $u = v^{2}$ where

-which solves $u^{-3}\det Du = 81/16$.
+which solves $v^{-5}\det Dv = 81/16$.
 Its radial graph is a level set of the discriminant of a binary cubic form and is a homogeneous indefinite signature proper affine sphere.
-However, here it is not the intention to study specific examples in detail.
 See \cite{Fox-autoiso, Fox-schwarz, Loftin-affinekahler, Loftin-survey, Loftin-Yau-Zaslow} for further examples and references. \end{example}

 The picture of Example \ref{projflatexample} can be generalized by relaxing the conditions on the upstairs affine/homogeneous model comprising $\hnabla$, $\rad$, and the two-dimensional planes through the origin or on the downstairs projective/inhomogeneous model comprising $\en$ and its geodesics.
 Although related, the two approaches do not necessarily lead to exactly the same constructions or point of view.
 The author took the latter approach in \cite{Fox-ahs, Fox-2dahs, Fox-crm}.
 Here the first approach is taken, one point of departure being that flat radiant structures have already been studied extensively \cite{Choi-radiant, Fried-Goldman-Hirsch, Goldman-Hirsch}.
 Simply allowing the connection to have curvature is the most naive generalization.
 Another is to view a cone as a principal $\reat$ bundle and to consider instead principal $S^{1}$-bundles.